alexanderenrique/alexanderenrique.github.io/src/microelectronics/500mA-LED-Driver.md

 - RC circuit to smooth the PWM signal to CTRL1

 ## Other Things to figure out:
 - Do I really want two NTCs?
-Like if the MCU chip frags it's already game over.
+Like if the MCU chip fails it's already game over.
 - Re-flow oven, creating a little PID controlled oven for the reflow
 - Silk screen the solder paste on